Newbury Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Newbury Building Society’s changes.
-Notwithstanding that utilising the tool is not a condition for acceptance on the Newbury Building Society panel, demonstrating you can stay up to date with Newbury Building Society’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel standing.
+This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Newbury Building Society’s changes.
+Notwithstanding that utilising the software is not a condition for acceptance on the Newbury Building Society panel, demonstrating you can stay up to date with Newbury Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel standing.

 The system generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in a PII saving.
+In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Newbury Building Society